LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 This is a directive that we should avoid using: it makes your code harder to read and it is not supported by some Prolog compilers.

-As each Logtalk entity is compiled independently from other entities, this directive must be included in every object or category that contains a definition for the described predicate (even if the predicate declaration is inherited from other entity).
+As each Logtalk entity is compiled independently of other entities, this directive must be included in every object or category that contains a definition for the described predicate (even if the predicate declaration is inherited from other entity).